goodekat/LIME-research-journals/README.md

         reduction and coloring them by variables suggested to be important by lime
   - explainer models
+      - read through papers giving an overview of the current explanation methods
       - look into iml (<https://www.youtube.com/watch?v=jP6Rg13PEkQ>)
       - look more into Molnar and his adviser Bernd
       - look into